faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **~1985**&nbsp; Attempted suppression of publication of Roberts's Studies of the Book of Mormon

-    When B. H. Roberts's descendants tried to get his Book of Mormon scholarship published decades after his death, it is alleged by one of the contributors to the volume, Sterling McMurrin, that the Church tried to suppress its publication (see {{ link(text="footnote #11", path="/response-to-callister-bom-manmade-or-godgiven/#fn:mcmurrinsuppress") }}).
+    When B. H. Roberts's descendants tried to get his Book of Mormon scholarship published decades after his death, it is alleged by one of the contributors to the volume, Sterling McMurrin, that the Church tried to suppress its publication (see [footnote #11](/response-to-callister-bom-manmade-or-godgiven/#fn:mcmurrinsuppress)).

 * **1993**&nbsp; Lavina Fielding Anderson is excommunicated for documenting LDS intellectual suppression